learnable-content/React-the-ES6-Way/readme.md

 ## Next lesson...

 We've completed 3 sections in this tutorial and are ready to move on to the final one and tie all of this together!
-We'll have a truly reactive application and will do some great refactoring...
+We'll have a truly dynamic application and will do some great refactoring...
 Let's go!!!